-The MRCC's primary charter responsibilities include:

-- Having the sole authority to recommend to the independent directors the compensation of the CEO and, in doing so: - Establishing principles of remuneration and a performance framework (including goals and objectives) relevant to the compensation of the CEO: - Evaluating the CEO's performance against the identified principles and framework; and - Recommending to the independent directors the compensation of the CEO based on such evaluation. - Reviewing for appropriateness and fairness any special or supplemental compensation to be paid to any employee. - Conducting a review of, and making recommendations to the Board, regarding the role and design of the incentive compensation programs and share-based compensation programs, including an annual review of employee awards under any equity-related plans. - Assisting management in developing and monitoring human resources policies that align with industry best practice, regulatory requirements and the Company's business objectives, including equity, diversity and inclusion initiatives for employees and the programs in place to promote the health, safety and wellbeing of employees. - Overseeing and monitoring talent development, retention strategy and succession planning for executive officers. - At least annually, review and satisfy itself that the Company's compensation program and practices are aligned with the Company's risk appetite and compensation principles.
+Committee Members (100% independent) The MRCC's primary charter responsibilities include: Having the sole authority to recommend to the independent directors the compensation of the CEO and, in doing so: Vincent Duhamel (Chair) David G. Leith H. Sanford Riley Establishing principles of remuneration and a performance framework (including goals and objectives) relevant to the compensation of the CEO; 7 meetings held in 2023 Evaluating the CEO's performance against the identified principles and framework; and Recommending to the independent directors the compensation of the CEO based on such evaluation. • Reviewing for appropriateness and fairness any special or supplemental compensation to be paid to any employee. • Conducting a review of, and making recommendations to the Board, regarding the role and design of the incentive compensation programs and share-based compensation programs, including an annual review of employee awards under any equity-related plans. • Assisting management in developing and monitoring human resources policies that align with industry best practice, regulatory requirements and the Company's business objectives, including equity, diversity and inclusion initiatives for employees and the programs in place to promote the health, safety and well-being of employees.
+Overseeing and monitoring talent development, retention strategy and succession planning for executive officers. • At least annually, review and satisfy itself that the Company's compensation program and practices are aligned with the Company's risk appetite and compensation principles. '

-For more detailed information regarding the MRCC, its mandate and responsibilities, please see the "Corporate Governance" section of the Company's website at this Link.
+For more detailed information regarding the MRCC, its mandate and responsibilities, please see the "Corporate Governance" section of the Company's website at www.rfcapgroup.com.

-The MRCC is satisfied that it has fulfilled its mandate for the year ended December 31, 2022.
+The MRCC is satisfied that it has fulfilled its mandate for the year ended December 31, 2023.